Carolyn is a homesteader and avid prepper. She loves to learn new ways to be more self-sufficient and share her ideas with others.

 It's a scary and perhaps sobering thought to realize how much our lives depend on electric power and how in a split second everything can come crashing down.
 You don't have to be into conspiracy theories to understand how vulnerable we are.
 While the likelihood of something catastrophic like an EMP is a remote possibility (depending who you talk to) experiencing extreme weather is very likely regardless of where you live.
 Hurricanes, tornadoes, flooding, earthquakes are just the tip of the iceberg.

 The question you must ask yourself is: How prepared will you be in an emergency situation?
-Because it's never a matter of "if" but a matter of "when."
+Because it's not a matter of "if" but a matter of "when."
+So having a portable solar generator for house or for camping is a smart invest in order to be prepared for an uncertain future.

 I know that in emergency water is usually at the top of most people's list when it comes to being prepared.
 I understand that and I agree that it is important.
 However, with regard to the vulnerability of our power grid, the chances of you being without power for a few hours is far more likely than being unable to get water.
 How many times has the power been out in your neighborhood?
 For how long?